HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 3. Apply that label to the 30k deliverable issue
 4. Create an issue representing a task that is required for a given 30k deliverable
 5. Apply that label to the task-level issue

+#### Steps to rename a 30k deliverable

+1. Rename the 30k deliverable issue
+2. Rename the label that corresponds to the 30k deliverable

+#### Pros and cons

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.